FDio/csit/docs/job_specs/report_coverage/2n-skx/memif-00.md

 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 1c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
-2c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
-4c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdsbasemaclrn-eth-2memif-1dcr